SaraTrianaMerchan/ChefBot/README.md

-# 👨‍🍳 ChefBot – AI Assistant for Inclusive Dining
+# 👨‍🍳 ChefBot – AI Assistant for Inclusive Diningg.

 ChefBot is an AI-powered virtual assistant designed to support restaurants and diners by offering personalized, safe, and inclusive food recommendations—especially for individuals with allergies, intolerances, and dietary restrictions.